 '''

-docker commit ob-c imagename: version
+podman commit ob-c imagename:version

 '''

-Where version is the version of the Order Balancer Docker image.
+Where version is the version of the Order Balancer image.
 This version should be higher than the previous version.

-2. To deploy the new Docker image in the Kubernetes cluster, the image should be available in the configured Docker registry or on all worker nodes.
-To push the Docker image to the Kubernetes docker registry, run the following commands:
+To deploy the new Order Balancer image in the Kubernetes cluster, the image should be available in the configured registry or on all worker nodes.
+To push the image to the Kubernetes registry, run the following commands:

 '''

-docker images | grep image name
+podman images | grep image name

-docker tag imageid <tag-imageid>
+podman push <imageid> <image-name_repository:tag>

--bash-4.2$ docker push tag-imageid
+podman tag imageid <tag-imageid>

 '''